Q: What are my chances of receiving financial aid?

 Q: How do I apply for financial aid?

 A: The first step is to file a Free Application for Federal Student Aid (FAFSA).
 The FAFSA form is available on the web at http://www.fafsa.gov.
 The application determines your eligibility for grants, loans, and work study.
 It must be completed EVERY YEAR.
 For maximum consideration, the Federal Processor must receive the FAFSA by March 1.
-The FAFSA for the upcoming academic year becomes available January 1.
+The FAFSA for the upcoming academic year becomes available October 1.
+The Undergraduate Financial Aid Checklist provides step-by-step instructions to help you with the financial aid process.

 Q: What if our taxes will not be completed by your deadline?